-Thomas volunteered to become a member of the 192nd Tank Battalion at Camp Polk, Louisiana.
+In September 1941, the 753rd was sent to Camp Polk, Louisiana.
+It was there that Thomas volunteered to become a member of the 192nd Tank Battalion.
 He replaced a National Guardsman who had been released from federal service and assigned to A Company.

 Thomas traveled west with the battalion to Angel Island.
 There, he received inoculations and was sent to the Philippine Islands.
 His battalion arrived in the Philippines on Thanksgiving Day, 1941.
 A little over two weeks later, he survived the Japanese attack on Clark Airfield just ten hours after Pearl Harbor.
 He spent the next four months fighting to slow the Japanese conquest of the Philippines.

 On April 9, 1942, Thomas became a Prisoner of War. he took part in the death march and was held at Camp O'Donnell and Cabanatuan.
 During his time as a POW, he was sent to Batangas, Batangas, to build runways at an airfield.

 As American forces approached the Philippines, the Japanese began sending large numbers of POWs to other parts of the empire.
 In early October, he was sent to Manila for shipment.
 When Thomas's group of POWs arrived at the Port Area of Manila on October 10, 1944, they were boarded onto the Arisan Maru.
 They had been scheduled to be boarded onto the Hokusan Maru, but since one of the POW groups, in his detachment, had not arrived on time and the ship was ready to sail, the Japanese switched the POW groups and the Hokusen Maru sailed.